2018 Taking Nature Black Agenda

 Laws and policies can have long-ranging and long-lasting impacts on both the physical and economic health of communities.
 That's why it's critical that individuals and communities understand the best ways to voice their concerns to government agencies and officials.

-Experienced veterans on community engagement and environmental policy will share effective methods and best practices for interacting with government agencies and elected officials in order to achieve positive change.
+Experienced veterans on community engagement and environmental policy shared effective methods and best practices for interacting with government agencies and elected officials on the local, state and national levels in order to achieve positive change.

 Joseph J. James